prithvirajkadiyala/prithvirajkadiyala.github.io/README.md

-This is a Resume based Profile for myself in order to advertise myself to the recruiters.
+A website created to showcase myself to potential employers